 Instead of relying on public opinion and speculation, we wanted to get the facts straight and find out which neighborhoods in Cleveland are the best.
 If you’re in one of the places we’re about to highlight, odds are you know you’ve got it made.

-Read on to see how we determined the places around Cleveland that deserve a little bragging rights.
-Would you rahter live outside of the city?
-Check out the best suburbs around Cleveland.
+Read on to see how we determined the places around Cleveland that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Cleveland.

-How do you determine the best neighborhoods in Cleveland?
+How do you determine the top neighborhoods in Cleveland for 2018?

 Using crime, census, and extrapolated BLS data, we arrived at the following set of criteria: